 Entrepreneurs aren't just born — they're made.
-UND's School of Entrepreneurship &
+UND's Middleton School of Entrepreneurship

 Studying Entrepreneurship at UND means learning how to make big ideas come to life.

-You'll get hands-on experience working with real clients on real projects, and have
+You'll get hands-on experience working with real clients on interesting projects.

-an opportunity to learn with men and women who have started where you are now — and
+You'll learn with those who have started where you are now — and succeeded.

-But as any successful entrepreneur will tell you, building something built to last
+But as any successful entrepreneur will tell you, building something that lasts takes

-takes more than just a concept.
+more than just a concept.
 It means understanding business inside and out.
+The Nistler

 As an Entrepreneurship major, you'll be part of UND's Nistler College of Business

-will build a foundation in marketing, accounting, management and finance.
-Faculty
+& Public Administration.
+Your coursework will build a foundation in marketing, accounting,

-have decades of experience in service, retail, international business, manufacturing
+management, and finance.
+Faculty have decades of experience in service, retail, international

 Customize your program and select electives in small and family business, social entrepreneurship,